carvel-dev/carvel/site/content/ytt/docs/latest/how-to-write-schema.md

 Currently, `ytt` Schema does not explicitly support specifying more than one type for a Data Value.

-In the meantime, one can mark such types as having any type:
+In the meantime, one can mark such Data Values as having any type:

 ```yaml
 #@schema/type any=True